New York · Doctors

 • Sexual misconduct allegations

-Once the New York State Board for Professional Medical Conduct (OPMC) dockets a complaint against a New York doctor, the process moves through several stages — each with its own risks and opportunities for the defense:
+Once the New York State Board for Professional Medical Conduct (OPMC) dockets a complaint against a New York doctor, the process moves through several stages:

 1. Notice and demand for response.
-You receive written notice from the New York State Board for Professional Medical Conduct (OPMC) with a copy of the complaint and a deadline (usually 20–30 days) to file a sworn written response.
-This is the most consequential document you will write in the case.
+You receive written notice from the New York State Board for Professional Medical Conduct (OPMC) with a deadline — usually 20–30 days — to file a sworn written response.
+This document becomes part of the permanent record.

 2. Document discovery.
-The New York State Board for Professional Medical Conduct (OPMC) can issue subpoenas for records — files, billing, prescriptions, communications, recordings — and is not required to give you advance notice of every subpoena.
+The New York State Board for Professional Medical Conduct (OPMC) can issue subpoenas for records — files, billing, prescriptions, communications.

 4. Probable cause review.
 A panel decides whether to file formal charges.
-In serious matters, the New York State Board for Professional Medical Conduct (OPMC) may also seek interim restrictions or summary suspension.
+The New York State Board for Professional Medical Conduct (OPMC) may also seek interim restrictions or summary suspension.

 Consequences of an Upheld Complaint